European Partnership on One-Health Anti-Microbial Resistance (OH AMR)

 Snapshot overview

-The One Health Antimicrobial Resistance (OH AMR) Partnership aims to support the coordination and alignment of AMR research activities and funding in Europe and beyond.
-The main goal is to contribute to achieving the objectives of the European One Health Action Plan against AMR and the World Health Organization (WHO) Global Action Plan on AMR, by reducing the threat of AMR and contribute to achieving the objectives of the Health Emergency Preparedness and Response Authority (HERA).
+The One Health Antimicrobial Resistance (OH AMR) partnership aims to support the coordination and alignment of AMR research activities and funding in Europe and beyond.
+The main goal is to contribute to achieving the objectives of the European One Health Action Plan against AMR and the World Health Organization (WHO) Global Action Plan on AMR by reducing the threat of AMR and contributing to achieving the objectives of the Health Emergency Preparedness and Response Authority (HERA).

 Name